r-dube/pickingflowers/nz.md

 ### Competitor's R&D
 Huawei statement: "...
 [Nokia, Ericsson] manufacture and do their product development in China like us, the key difference being that their headquarters are in Europe"

-Nokia and Ericsson are not just headquartered in Europe - unlike Huawei, they do most of their research and development outside of China and outside the direct influence of the CCP.
+Nokia and Ericsson are not just headquartered in Europe - unlike Huawei, they do most of their research and development outside of China and outside the direct influence of the CCP \[PF3\].

 ### American companies
 Huawei statement: "America no longer had any skin in the [wireless telecom] market...
 Nortel, Sun and the other competitors .... had all disappeared..."

 Nortel was a Canadian (not U.S.) company.
-CCP directed operations accelerated Nortel's demise.
+CCP directed operations accelerated Nortel's demise \[PF4\].

 Sun was never a wireless equipment vendor.
-It was acquired by and is now integrated into Oracle.
+It was acquired by and is now integrated into Oracle \[Wikipedia2022-2\].

 ## Lessons from New Zealand's experience with 5G
 In November 2018, after the denials of its 5G application that included the projected use of Huawei equipment, Spark publicly objected to GCSB's decision.